MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-email-forwarding.md

 5. Don't delete the account of the user who's email you're forwarding or remove their license!
 If you do, email forwarding will stop.

+### Use the old admin center to configure email forwarding

+::: moniker range="o365-worldwide"

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+::: moniker-end

+::: moniker range="o365-germany"

+ 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=847686" target="_blank">Active users</a> page.

+::: moniker-end

+::: moniker range="o365-21vianet"

+ 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

+::: moniker-end

+2. Click the name of the user whose email you want to forward to open the properties page.

+3. Expand **Mail settings**, and then in the **Email forwarding** section, click **Edit**.

+4. On the email forwarding page, set the toggle to **On**, enter the forwarding address, and choose whether you want to keep a copy of forwarded emails.
+If you don't see this option, make sure a license is assigned to the user account.
+Choose **Save**.

+    **To forward to multiple email addresses**, you can ask the user to set up a rule in Outlook to forward to the addresses.
+To learn more, see [Use rules to automatically forward messages](https://support.office.com/article/use-rules-to-automatically-forward-messages-45aa9664-4911-4f96-9663-ece42816d746).

+     Or, in the admin center, [create a distribution group](../setup/create-distribution-lists.md), [add the addresses to it](add-user-or-contact-to-distribution-list.md), and then set up forwarding to point to the DL using the instructions in this article.

+5. Don't delete the account of the user who's email you're forwarding or remove their license!
+If you do, email forwarding will stop.